MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/advanced-threat-protection-for-your-office-365-dev-test-environment.md

 If you want to test ATP in a simulated enterprise, follow the instructions in [DirSync for your Office 365 dev/test environment](dirsync-for-your-office-365-dev-test-environment.md).

 > [!NOTE]
-> Testing ATP does not require the simulated enterprise dev/test environment, which includes a simulated intranet connected to the Internet and directory synchronization for a Windows Server AD forest.
+> Testing ATP does not require the simulated enterprise dev/test environment, which includes a simulated intranet connected to the Internet and directory synchronization for an Active Directory Domain Services (AD DS) forest.
 It is provided here as an option so that you can test ATP and experiment with it in an environment that represents a typical organization.

 ## Phase 2: Demonstrate the default email delivery behavior of Office 365